 Quoted matter

-• Quoted matter less than four lines long should generally be run into the text.
+• Quoted matter less than 100 words in length less than four lines long should generally be run into the text.

-• Use metric measurements; where necessary, convert miles into kilometres, feet to metres, acres to hectares, etc.
+• Use metric measurements; where necessary, convert miles to kilometres, feet to metres, acres to hectares, etc.

 Geographical terms